diff-use/WaterFlow/README.md

 We use `uv` for our environment and package management, with python 3.12.

-You can install the environemnt by running `uv sync` and running the scripts with `uv run python <script>`.
+You can install the environment by running `uv sync` and running the scripts with `uv run python <script>`.
 Or if you want to install a fresh virtual environment from scratch, follow the steps below.

 Installing the environment: